 The preschool years are an exciting time for your children – there’s a whole world out there to discover, and they are now acquiring the skills to do it.
 The next few years will be dominated by learning new tricks, from using language and mastering the potty to negotiating social rules and making friends.

-It’s hard work for you as parents caring for them, so make sure you get social contact with others, perhaps through your nearest twins club or through Tamba’s online members-only messageboard.
+It’s hard work for you as parents caring for them, so make sure you get social contact with others, perhaps through your nearest multiples club or through Tamba’s online members-only messageboard.

 In order to maintain a balance within the family, a parent must get his or her support from either the other parent or another adult.
 This will help them to have the authority they need at home to handle their buoyant twins, triplets or more.
 Time spent nurturing a supportive relationship with the other parent or getting support elsewhere is important.
 So is treating each person as an individual first and foremost: this way, each family member’s needs are recognised both within the multiple group and outside it.